rust-tw/book-tw/src/ch19-01-unsafe-rust.md

 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-06/src/main.rs:here}}
 ```

-<span class="caption">Listing 19-6: Using unsafe code in the implementation of
+<span class="caption">範例 19-6: Using unsafe code in the implementation of
 the `split_at_mut` function</span>

 Recall from [“The Slice Type”][the-slice-type]<!-- ignore --> section in